-- A. Necessary foundation and trench excavation in connection with work on the premises for which a valid building permit is in effect. - B. Removal of unsuitable material and depositing of suitable material, which removal and depositing shall not exceed a total of five-hundred (500) cubic yards of material, for the construction or reconstruction of sewage disposal systems, utility services, accessways, driveways and parking lots. - C. Changes in contour in accordance with a Site Plan or Special Exception Permit approved by the Commission.
+- A. Necessary foundation and trench excavation in connection with work on the premises for which a valid building permit is in effect. - B. Removal of unsuitable material and depositing of suitable material, which removal and depositing shall not exceed a total of five-hundred (500) cubic yards of material, for the construction or reconstruction of sewage disposal systems, utility services, accessways, driveways and parking lots. - C. Changes in contour in accordance with an approved Standard Site Plan or Special Exception Permit, or Site Plan for improvements for a residential property the approval for which has been confirmed by the issuance of a Certificate of Zoning Compliance.
 Such plan and change in contour shall be performed in accordance with the provisions of this Section, unless otherwise conditioned under the provisions of Site Plan or Special Exception Permit approval. - D. Necessary excavation and grading for a subdivision road for which plans have been approved by the Commission, provided that such excavation and grading shall be completed within five (5) years of the approval date.
-If approval was granted over five (5) years prior to the beginning of the aforementioned work, then an approval must be obtained in accordance with all current regulations. - E. The removal by or for the owner from one part of his property to another of topsoil or subsoil to a maximum of one-hundred (100) cubic yards per acre over a period of time not to exceed one (1) year, when such removal is for the purpose of landscaping and farming. - F. In the case of exemptions specified in Subsections A through E above, said work shall be subject to the review of the Zoning Enforcement Officer in consultation with the Town Planner and Town

-Engineer, as deemed appropriate, to assure that appropriate safeguards for the conduct of such work are implemented so that such work will not have any unreasonable immediate or long-term adverse effect on adjoining properties.
+Upon determination by the Commission that the project is moving forward in compliance with the conditions of approval, the Commission may extend the date of completion for a period or periods of not more than five (5) years, such that the date of completion shall not exceed a total of ten (10) years in aggregate from the date of the original approval of such site plan. - E. The removal from one part of the property to another of topsoil or subsoil to a maximum of one-hundred (100) cubic yards per acre over a period of time not to exceed one (1) year, so long as such removal is for the purpose of landscaping and farming. - F. In the case of exemptions specified in Subsections A through E above, said work shall be subject to the review of the Zoning Enforcement Officer in consultation with the Town Planner and Town Engineer, as deemed appropriate, to assure that appropriate safeguards for the conduct of such work are implemented so that such work will not have any unreasonable immediate or long-term adverse effect on adjoining properties.